ocp4-disconnected/config/Install.md

 #### Run the Gather Content Playbook:

 If you are deploying on a disconnected system then you will first need to gather all of the openshift content on a machine that has internet connection and transfer it over.
-There is a playbook that you can run whcih will gather the appropriate content:
+There is a playbook that you can run which will gather the appropriate content:

 ```shell